Merkel: We can have until Oct 31 for Brexit backstop solution

-THE HAGUE (Reuters) - German Chancellor Angela Merkel said on Thursday she had not set Britain a 30-day deadline to find a solution for the so-called Irish backstop, saying they could also have time until Oct.
+THE HAGUE, Aug 22 (Reuters) - German Chancellor Angela Merkel said on Thursday she had not set Britain a 30-day deadline to find a solution for the so-called Irish backstop, saying they could also have time until Oct.
 31, when Britain is due to leave the European Union.

 “I said that what one can achieve in three or two years can also be achieved in 30 days.
 Better said, one must say that one can also achieve it by October 31,” Merkel told a news conference in the Hague.